Gear2D/g2ck/README.md

 It assumes you have a **build environment** available and **[CMake]** installed, so, before you start, go get them.

 - If you're using Apple-made operating systems, you'll want Xcode with gcc.
-- If you're using Windows, use MinGW together with MSys.
+- If you're using Windows, I highly recommend [TDM-GCC] and and the IDE of your choice.
 - If you're using Linux, use your package-manager to set it up for you.

 Ready?